• About

 Amrita DasGupta

-Amrita is a third year PhD student at the School of Oriental and African Studies (SOAS), University of London, a Visiting Student Research Collaborator at the Department of History in Princeton University supported by the OSUN Graduate Research Mobility Fund.
+Amrita is a third year PhD student at the School of Oriental and African Studies (SOAS), University of London.
 She is

 also a visiting researcher at the King's India Institute and a guest teacher at the London School of Economics (LSE).